IBM/container-service-getting-started-wt/Lab 0/README.md

 Note: If you have a federated ID, use `bx login --sso` to log in to the IBM Cloud CLI.
 Enter your user name and use the provided URL in your CLI output to retrieve your one-time passcode.
 You know you have a federated ID when the login fails without the `--sso` and succeeds with the `--sso` option.

-# Install the Containers Service Plugin
+# Install the IBM Cloud Container Service plug-in

 To create Kubernetes clusters and manage worker nodes, install the IBM Cloud Container Service plug-in with `bx plugin install container-service -r Bluemix`.
 The prefix for running commands by using the IBM Cloud Container Service plug-in is `bx cs`.